wroge/superbasic/README.md

 ## Query Builders

 These query builders are a few examples of how you can create your own expressions.
-See the documentation for that.
+See the [code](https://github.com/wroge/superbasic/blob/main/superbasic.go#L331) for that.

 ```go